atlantyz/ufos/README.md

 ## Results

 The created webpage has a simple user interface, allowing users to enter the desired filters to find reported UFO sightings.
+The user can filter through the database of UFO sightings by date, city, state, country, and even by shape.
+The website will return all of the UFO sighting results matching the user defined filters.

 <img align = "right" img width="100" src="https://user-images.githubusercontent.com/79942792/184293042-610f6718-2c83-4b00-be6f-14a4c9293fbf.png" style="display: inline-block">